Interplay between opers, quantum curves, WKB analysis, and Higgs bundles

+is the involution defined by the fiber-wise action of $-1$.
+This extra sign comes from the difference of conventions in the characteristic polynomial~\eqref{char poly} and the connection~\eqref{nabla-hbar intro}.

-The above process can be generalized in a straightforward way to \emph{meromorphic} spectral data $\bq$ for a curve $C$ of arbitrary genus.
-The corresponding connections $\nabla^\hbar(\bq)$, and hence the Rees $\cD$-modules, then have regular and irregular singularities.
+The above process can be generalized in a straightforward way to \emph{meromorphic} spectral data~$\bq$ for a curve $C$ of arbitrary genus.
+The~corresponding connections $\nabla^\hbar(\bq)$, and hence the Rees $\cD$-modules, then have regular and irregular singularities.

-We note that when we use the Fuchsian projective coordinate system of a curve $C$ of genus $g\ge 2$ and holomorphic $SL(r,\bC)$-Higgs bundles, our quantization process is exactly the same as the construction of $SL(r,\bC)$-opers of \cite{DFKMMN} that was established by solving a conjecture of Gaiotto \cite{G}.
+We note that when we use the Fuchsian projective coordinate system of a curve $C$ of~ge\-nus \mbox{$g\ge 2$} and holomorphic ${\rm SL}(r,\bC)$-Higgs bundles, our quantization process is exactly the same as the construction of ${\rm SL}(r,\bC)$-opers of~\cite{DFKMMN} that was established by solving a conjecture of~Gaiotto~\cite{G}.

-In Section~\ref{sect:WKB}, we perform the generalized topological recursion in terms of the PDE version for the case of meromorphic $SL(2,\bC)$-Higgs bundles.
-For this purpose, we use a normalization method of \cite{OM2} for singular Hitchin spectral curves.
-We then show that the WKB analysis that the PDE recursion provides is exactly for the quantum curve constructed through \eqref{nabla-hbar intro}.
+In Section~\ref{sect:WKB}, we perform a PDE variant of topological recursion for the case of meromorphic ${\rm SL}(2,\bC)$-Higgs bundles.
+For~this purpose, we use a normalization method of~\cite{OM2} for singular Hitchin spectral curves.
+We then show that the PDE recursion provides the WKB analysis for~the~quantum curve constructed through~\eqref{nabla-hbar intro}.
 When we deal with a singular spectral curve $\Sigma\subset \overline{T^*C}$, the key question is how to relate the singular curve with smooth ones.
-In terms of the Hitchin fibration, a singular spectral curve corresponds to a degenerate Abelian variety in the family.
-There are two different approaches to this question: one is to deform $\Sigma$ locally to a non-singular curve, and the other is to blow up $\overline{T^*C}$ and obtain a resolution of singularities $\widetilde{\Sigma}$ of $\Sigma$.
+In~terms of~the Hitchin fibration, a~singular spectral curve corresponds to a degenerate Abelian variety in the family.
+There are two different approaches to this question: one is to deform~$\Sigma$ locally to~a~non-singular curve, and the other is to blow up $\overline{T^*C}$ and obtain a~resolution of singularities~$\widetilde{\Sigma}$ of~$\Sigma$.
 In this paper we will pursue the second path, and give a WKB analysis of the quantum curve using the geometric information of the desingularization.

-Kostant's principal TDS plays a crucial role in our quantization through the relation \eqref{sl2}.
-For example, it selects a particular fixed point of $\bC^*$-action on the Hitchin section, which corresponds to the $\hbar\rar \infty$ limit of \eqref{nabla-hbar intro}.
-It is counterintuitive, but this limit is the connection $d+X_-$ acting on $E_{\hbar = 1}$, not just $d$ which looks to be the case from the formula.
+Kostant's principal TDS plays a crucial role in our quantization through the relation~\eqref{sl2}.
+For~example, it selects a particular fixed point of $\bC^*$-action on the Hitchin section, which corresponds to the $\hbar\rar \infty$ limit of~\eqref{nabla-hbar intro}.
+It~is counterintuitive, but this limit is the connection ${\rm d}+X_-$ acting on $E_{\hbar = 1}$, not just $d$ which looks to be the case from the formula.
 This limiting connection then defines a vector space structure in the moduli space of opers.